This article will explain different ways of exporting data from SQL Server to the CSV file. This article will cover the following methods:

 Export SQL Server data to CSV by using the ApexSQL Complete Copy results as CSV option

-The Copy code as is a feature in ApexSQL Complete, a free add-in for SSMS and Visual Studio, that copy the data from the Results grid to a clipboard in one of the following data files: CSV, XML, HTML in just one click.
+The Copy code as is a feature in ApexSQL Complete, add-in for SSMS and Visual Studio, that copy the data from the Results grid to a clipboard in one of the following data files: CSV, XML, HTML in just one click.

 In a query editor, type the following code and execute: